paxel/tool-shed/README.md

 Multiple groups run in parallel, depending on how the executor is configured.

 A simple example would be to see each group as an entity in a game:
-Let's assume we have a game field full with bunnies.
+Let's assume we have a game field full of bunnies.
 Each bunny represents a group, or an actor.
 It has a state (position, hunger, sex, age, color).
-Each action of each bunny is represented by Runnables that change the status of the bunny. (eat, move, have sex, die, fight) Each bunny can only do one action at once, but all bunnies act at the same time.
+Each action of each bunny is represented by a Runnable that change the status of the bunny. (eat, move, have sex, die, fight) Each bunny can only do one action at once, but all bunnies act at the same time.

 This executor does exactly that; Depending on the thread pooling of the used ExecutorService, either all or some bunnies act concurrently, but each bunny will only do one action at a time.